Welcome to the Christus Santa Rosa Medical Center Hospital ACE rotations!

-- diagnose and manage common inpatient medical problems common to the elder population, including critically-ill patients requiring critical care unit management.
+- Diagnose and manage common inpatient medical problems to the elder population, including critically-ill patients requiring critical care unit management.

-- work as part of an interdisciplinary team.
+- Works collaborate as part of an interdisciplinary team.

 We hope you enjoy the time that you spend with us.
 We love and respect our patients and take pride in being able to improve the quality of life for each of them.
 We have gathered information, instructions and tips we hope will help you succeed in this challenging rotation.
 Please familiarize yourself with the contents before your rotation begins.
-We are constantly attempting to improve it, so if you have any questions, concerns, or suggestions, please contact Dr. David Espino (358-3888, firstname.lastname@example.org) or Dr. Oakes (email@example.com).
+We are constantly attempting to improve it, so if you have any questions, concerns, or suggestions, please contact Dr. Yanping Ye (email@example.com) or Ruby Mathew (firstname.lastname@example.org)

-Make sure that you have completed training and have a current username/password for 1) the Christus Meditec EMR and 2) the UT medicine EPICcare EMR.
+- Make sure that you have completed training and have a current username/password for 1) the Christus Meditec EMR Meditech /CPOM) and 2) the UT medicine EPIC care EMR.
 Contact Janie Trevino (email@example.com) PRIOR to starting the rotation for assistance.